 Email Template to Complain to Tidal

-Please be aware that if I do not receive a satisfactory response within 3 business days, my next step will be to file a chargeback with my credit card company and submit a formal complaint to the Better Business Bureau.
+Please be aware that if I do not receive a response and confirmation of the refund within 3 business days, my next step will be to file a chargeback with my bank and lodge a formal complaint with the Better Business Bureau.

 Thank you for your prompt attention to this matter.